 Tips for Creating Countertop Compost

-While it’s called countertop composting, you should also think about where exactly you will be putting your countertop compost bin container.
+While it’s called countertop composting, you should also think about where to put your countertop compost bin container.
 You probably don’t want it in the pantry or near food preparation areas, which limits your options.
 Under the sink is a common option if you have room!

-Never try to compost meat products with this method, and keep a careful eye on what materials you are using.
+Never try to compost meat products with this method, and keep a watchful eye on the materials you’re using.
 Too many fruit peels can make the compost acidic, which means you may need to stop and add more eggshells and veggies scraps for a while.
 Always crush and shred the materials you are adding, and try to mix them frequently.
 To boost your countertop compost into faster action, consider a microbe additive as well.

 Manage Your Moisture Levels